appirio-tech/tc-common-tutorials/submission-system/README.md

 Submission API

-Unzip it the ap-submission-microservice/service folder, cd into it and:
+Unzip into the `ap-submission-microservice/service` folder, cd into it and run:

 | `mvn clean compile package` |
 | --- |